Testing Strategy¶

 Mocking Strategy¶

-- Integration Tests: Mock external services (HTTP APIs, external APIs) and ML models (Whisper, spaCy, Transformers), use real internal implementations (real providers, real Config, real
+[dev]only -- no non-[dev]extras allowed. - Integration Tests: Mock all external services (HTTP APIs, external APIs) and all ML/AI models and APIs (Whisper, spaCy, Transformers, OpenAI, Gemini, Ollama, etc.).
+Use real internal implementations (real providers, real Config, real workflow logic).
+Real ML/AI inference never happens at this layer.

-(Whisper, spaCy, Transformers) are REAL - no mocks allowed.
+(Whisper, spaCy, Transformers) are REAL -- no mocks allowed.
+This is the only layer where

 Provider Testing Strategy (9 providers):